 PhD students based in the Department must submit a research proposal to the RAC.
 The research proposal should be based on the Department's template:

-Students should submit proposals to the Research Student Convener by email, CC'd to the Administrative Secretary.
-Submissions must arrive by the Monday morning preceding the the RAC's monthly Thursday meeting.
+Students should submit proposals to the Research Student Convener by email, cc'd to the Administrator.
+Submissions must arrive by the Monday morning preceding the RAC's monthly Thursday meeting.

-Contact the Administrative Secretary for the RAC meetings dates:
+Contact the Administrator for the RAC meetings dates:

 All named supervisors must endorse any proposal that is submitted to the RAC.
 Supervisors can confirm their endorsement by email to the Research Student Convener.